kanidm/kanidm/book/src/developers/designs/oauth2_refresh_tokens.md

 ## Attack Detection

-[draft oauth security topics section 4.14.2](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-4.14.2) specifically calls out that when refresh token re-use is detected then all tokens of the session should be canceled to cause a new authorisation code flow to be initiated.
+[draft oauth security topics section 4.14.2](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics#section-4.14.2) specifically calls out that when refresh token reuse is detected then all tokens of the session should be canceled to cause a new authorisation code flow to be initiated.

 ## Inactive Refresh Tokens